silentrald/node-express-hbs-mongo-Tutorial/README.md

 });
 ```

-Once you save this and access the site, it will still give you the message "Hello World".
+Once you save the file then access the site, it will still give you the message "Hello World".
 To solve this, we need to restart the server by pressing **Ctrl + C** and rerunning the command of *node app*.
 There is no problem with doing this, but it becomes tedious when you have to edit and restart the server manually.
-So in order to make our lives easier, there is a module that watches the files for us so once we save, the server automatically restarts.
-So that module is called **nodemon**.
-To install the module is to npm it:
+To make our lives easier, there is a module that watches the files for us so once we edit and save, the server automatically restarts.
+That module is called **nodemon**.
+You can install the module by using the npm command:

 ```
 webdev-project> npm i --save-dev nodemon
 ```

-This module will be installed to our application but as you can see there is difference when we installed the *express* module with the additional tag **--save-dev** which just means that the module is just installed when you are in a development mode.
-This mode is only for the developers so that it would be easier to code the application, and at the same time, it is not needed when we deploy it to production(or to the public).
+This module will be installed to our application, but as you can see there is difference when we installed the *express* module with the additional tag **--save-dev** which just means that the module is just installed when you are in a development mode.
+This mode is only for the developers so that it would be easier to code the application, and at the same time, it is not needed when we deploy it to production (or to the public).
 Then we can edit the `package.json` file and edit the **scripts** key to have these values:

 ```json
 ...